 Karen Ogen-Toews is the CEO of the First Nations LNG Alliance.

-She was a founding member of the Alliance, and brings extensive experience to her role as CEO, having served as Chief of the Wet’suwet’en First Nation for six years.
+She was a founding member of the Alliance, and brings extensive experience to her role as CEO, having served as elected chief of the Wet’suwet’en First Nation for six years.

 She is familiar with the needs of Indigenous communities throughout B.C., and seeks to increase economic opportunities for First Nations through providing information and education regarding responsible resource development.